Baukebrenninkmeijer/sqlalchemy-introduction/presentation.md

 # Outline

 1. Introduction
-2. SQLAlchemy
+2. Database support
-3. PyODBC
-4. Comparison of features and advantages
+3. What is an ORM
-5. Examples
+4. Examples
-6. conclusion
+5. conclusion

 ---